9Bakabaka/StarLightTeaHouseBot/README.md

 Chinese document is maintained by [BiancoCat](https://github.com/BiancoCat) and may not be up-to-date.
 Newest update!
 Longtail can't stand the outdated Chinese doc anymore and updated it on 2025 Sep 08.

-# Usage:
+# Installation
-### Most of the functions can be toggled in .env

-### Before you start...
+1. Git clone.
+2. Use venv if you want, then `pip install -r requirements.txt`. ~~If you want to use image search function, you will need rust compiler.
+Use `pip install .` to build the rust module and install them.~~
+3. Configure .env file.
 Put your token it in .env file as TELEGRAM_BOT_TOKEN.
 Find BotFather to get one.
 If you want to use LLM function, put your Deepseek token in .env as DEEPSEEK_API_KEY.
+4. `python main.py` Make it background or in a screen as you wish.

+# Usage:
+### Most of the functions can be toggled in .env

 ### About Status
 Use command "/status" to check server status.
 Including CPU, memory usage and network latency.